AlibabaCloudDocs/ecs/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using an SSH key pair.md

     IdentityFile ~/.ssh/ecs.pem
     ```

-    After the configuration items are added, press the Ecs key and enter `:wq` to save the config file.
+    After the configuration items are added, press the Esc key and enter `:wq` to save the config file.

 5. Run the following command to restart the SSH service: